gioblu/BIPLAN/documentation/strings.md

 - [Unary operators](/documentation/unary-operators.md) [`++`](/documentation/unary-operators.md) [`--`](/documentation/unary-operators.md)

 ## Strings
 String are identified by `:`, their name must be composed by lowercase and or uppercase letters and must not contain symbols or numbers.
 Each string is just an entry of a global array of strings.
-BIPLAN supports up to 92 strings.
+BIPLAN supports up to 88 strings of 2^31 or 2^63 bits length.
 ```php
 :test = "Hello world!"
 ```